Berkel-Enschot railway station

 Berkel-Enschot is a planned railway station between 's-Hertogenbosch and Tilburg.

 A station operated here on the Tilburg–Nijmegen railway between 1881 and 1938.
 There were plans to reopen a station to relieve stress on other lines, but the motion was rejected in 2010.
-On 28 November 2014 it was announced that the station would certainly not be built before 2028.
+On November 28, 2014, it was announced that the station will certainly not be built before 2028.